-When the P.R.C. was founded in 1949 China built up a new structure of government.
-As a Communist state the structures created bear a Marxist-Leninist imprint rather than evolving from Chinese Imperial structures.
-However following long tradition, it remains a system of well educated officials appointed by merit rather than patronage.
+When the P.R.C. was founded in 1949 China built a new structure of government.
+As a Communist state the structures bear a Marxist-Leninist imprint rather than evolving from Chinese Imperial structures.
+However following long tradition, it remains a system of well educated officials principally appointed on scholastic merit rather than patronage.

 Governing a nation of a billion people is beyond the capability of a small political élite.
-Many national initiatives have failed because they have been implemented incorrectly at the local level.
+Many national initiatives have failed because they have not been implemented correctly at the local level.
 For instance, on environmental protection the observance of legislation at a provincial level has been very patchy.
 With ten provinces each with populations of over 50 million the sheer weight of numbers make central governance a struggle.
 Comparison with the federal structure of the United States reveals how power has to be devolved to administer such a huge nation state.
 Cities have considerable devolved power; for instance access to services such as health care, education, policing is only for residents holding a locally administered permit.
 It is strange for people living in a city to be unable to ask the police for assistance because they lack a residence permit.
 There are in fact very few rights at the national level.

 The economic reforms since 1988 have placed increasing stress on the system of government.
 Huge economic power is wielded by large companies outside the control of the ruling Communist party.

 China remains a one party state.
 To be a government employee you need to be a member of the Communist party.
-In 2007 there were 73 million members of the party (90% men; 10% women), the largest political party by far in the world.
+In 2022 there were 96 million members of the party (71% men and 29% women), the largest political party by far in the world.
 Party membership is a passport to employment in the civil and military services, so many join as a career choice rather than a belief in political philosophy.
 Democracy is limited to choosing between different party members standing for election.
-Sometimes candidates will have opposing views and so some real choice does exist.
+Sometimes candidates will have opposing views on future policy and so genuine choice does exist.
 Officially there are eight other ‘democratic parties’ that run under the aegis of the communist party, in fact these are more like special interest groups rather than broadly based parties.
 These democratic parties include: ‘Taiwan self-government ➚’; ‘Returning Overseas Chinese’ and the ‘September 3rd Study Group ➚’.
 All together these parties have a combined membership of just 600,000.
 The Communist party is involved at all levels of the civil and military services as well as the judiciary.
-There is no clear separation of party and state as there is in other countries so it is very hard for an individual to take the government to court.
+There is no clear separation of party and state; government and judiciary as there is in other countries so it is very hard for an individual to take the government to court.

-Absolute power rests with the Standing Committee of the Politburo (SCP) of the Communist Party.
+Absolute power rests with the Standing Committee of the Politburo (SCP) of the Chinese Communist Party.
 It has seven members ( reduced from nine in 2013).
 The full Politburo has twenty five members that select the Standing Committee.
 The Politburo itself is elected by the Central Committee of 204 members.
-The National Party Congress in turn elects the Central Committee once every five years (the 15th Congress had 2048 members).
+The National Party Congress in turn elects the Central Committee once every five years (the 20th Congress [October 2022] had 2296 members).

 The Standing Committee holds all the powerful government positions: President; General Secretary; Premier; Military Commission Chairman; Chief of Security etc..
 The responsibilities and power of these posts have changed over time.
-For example Deng Xiaoping did not hold high office but was the 'paramount leader’ of China.
+For example Deng Xiaoping did not hold high office but was still the ‘Paramount leader’ of China with ultimate authority.
 Powerful players have managed to expand their roles at the expense of other Politburo members.
 The Politburo is very male dominated, with only one or two women ever on it.
 In 2022 there are no women at all.
 No woman has ever been elected to the SCP.

 The State Council is responsible for turning policy into practice, it is the administrative function in China.
 It carries out the day to day running of departments and ministries.
 The Council is headed by the Premier aided by Vice-Premiers and reports its progress to the National People's Congress.
 The term of office on the Council is five years.